🌀

 Seaweed & Sargassum at Aruba

 Aruba is one of the Caribbean's safest bets for avoiding sargassum.
 The island sits south of where the Atlantic sargassum belt makes landfall, and trade winds push any floating debris away from the main beaches.
-Eagle Beach and Palm Beach are almost always clear.
+Eagle Beach and Palm Beach are almost always clear, and Baby Beach is often the most protected of the three.

 Best Months to Visit